Join Now!

 Visit Date:

 Yah, there's hell to pay if it's rained, at all.
-We came through here in 2014 and three went up to their waste and the lead guy with the canoe dropped to upper chest.
+It starts out hilly from the Munro end.
+One of us who had two packs went down hard on a rock.
+The Mack end is a swamp.
+Three went up to their wastes and the lead guy with the canoe dropped to upper chest.
 Just be careful and sidestep when necessary.

 On 5/24/2015 1:46:40 PM,